-There will be a few original articles here as well, and while I'll be covering as much of California as I can, I will be focused mainly on my home of San Diego.
-This is not only because it is easier for me due to my limited staff and budget, but because despite the city's thriving Italian American community with so many organizations and events, the community lacks its own distinct publication and media outlet.
-So I hope to fill that void.
+There will be a few original articles here as well, and while we'll be covering as much of California as we can, we will be focused mainly on my home of San Diego.
+This is not only because it is easier for us due to our limited staff and budget, but because despite the city's thriving Italian American community with so many organizations and events, the community lacks its own distinct publication and media outlet.
+So we hope to fill that void.